bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 ## COVID-19

-But one area contains only papers from 2020-21.
-This is the COVID-19 island.
+Strikingly, one area of the map contains only papers from 2020&ndash;21.

-We considered a paper Covid-related if it contained at least one of the following terms in its abstract: 'covid-19', 'COVID-19', 'Covid-19', 'CoViD-19', '2019-nCoV', 'SARS-CoV-2', 'coronavirus disease 2019', 'Coronavirus disease 2019'.
-Our dataset includes 132,802 Covid-related papers.
+It turns out that these are papers on Covid-19.

-The COVID cluster is
+We considered a paper Covid-related if it contained phrases like "Covid-19" or "SARS-CoV-2" in the abstract text.
+Our dataset includes 132 thousand Covid-related papers, most of which are concentrated in this area.

 ```api
 duration: 4000